-Every hotelier understands the cost of doing nothing when it comes to maintaining hotel condition and brand standards.
+Every hotelier understands the cost of doing nothing when it comes to maintaining hotel conditions and brand standards.
 If you don’t reinvest, do the PIP, etc., your hotels will, over time, lose market share to competitors who are reinvesting in modern designs and technology.
 Hoteliers need to apply the same focus on their back-of-house business systems, especially accounting.

 Accounting software designed to serve almost any small business does not serve a growing hotel portfolio.
 QuickBooks can be a great tool for hotel owners just starting out; when the owner is at his or her hotels in person every day.
 But, once a hotel portfolio has 3, 5, or more hotels, the business needs software that can handle more complex accounting situations (think inter-company accounting to spread an invoice between multiple hotels, or consolidated reporting, purchase orders, or fixed assets), as well as deliver more robust Business Intelligence (BI).
 New technology offers efficiencies with big time savings, as well as better data to make better business decisions.
-Hotel companies that fail to reinvest in the latest accounting technology, will fall behind their competitors who have seen the light, as surely as those companies who somehow avoid renovating their hotel.
+Hotel companies that fail to reinvest in the latest accounting technology, will fall behind their competitors who have seen the light, as surely as those companies who somehow avoid renovating their hotels.

 So, you are faced with two options: make the transition to a modern and robust accounting system or do nothing.

-As you consider your decision, you need to look beyond the initial cost of licensing and implementation to the impact on operating revenues and expenses; to the total return on investment in a modern technology.
-You are comparing the cost to maintain legacy small business software such as Qucikbooks or Sage, i.e. the Cost of Doing Nothing, compared to doing a “PIP” on your hotel back-office business systems to enjoy the additional business benefits provided by modern technological solutions.
+As you consider your decision, you need to look beyond the initial cost of licensing and implementation to the impact on operating revenues and expenses; to the total return on investment in modern technology.
+You are comparing the cost to maintain legacy small business software such as Quickbooks or Sage, i.e. the Cost of Doing Nothing, compared to doing a “PIP” on your hotel back-office business systems to enjoy the additional business benefits provided by modern technological solutions.

 - What areas of business will be impacted by the new software solutions?